 On March 22, 2017, TAG Oil announced that drilling operations had been completed at the Supplejack-A2X exploration commitment well located at the Waitoriki Permit.
 Well logs indicated the presence of well-developed reservoir sands; however, the sands were found to be water wet and the decision was made to plug and abandon the well.
-All current drilling commitments on the Waitoriki Permit have now been met and development of the field is continuing.
+All current drilling commitments on the Waitoriki Permit have now been met and development of the field is continuing, which includes the acquisition in March 2018 of 20km2 of 2D seismic data across the northern part of the Waitoriki Permit.
+TAG Oil is in the process of analyzing the acquired data.

 On May 24, 2017, TAG Oil announced that the Cheal-E8 exploration well was successfully drilled and flow tested on the Cheal East Permit.
-The well was drilled and completed on time and on budget to a total measured depth of over 2,000 m.
+The well was drilled and completed on time and on budget to a total measured depth of over 2,000m.
 The primary objective of Cheal-E8 was to test the potential of the Urenui formation, with the deeper Mt.
 Messenger formation as the secondary objective.
 Net pay in both the Urenui and Mt.
 Messenger formations was recorded.
 Following the completion of the Urenui zone, the Cheal-E8 well naturally free flowed oil and gas on choke at an average rate of 318 boe/d during a four-and-a-half-day test.
 No water production was observed during the test.
-The Cheal-E8 well will now be tied-in to TAG Oil's existing infrastructure as a permanent producer.
+The Cheal-E8 well has been tied-in to TAG Oil's existing infrastructure as a permanent producer.